 Q: Does double time apply to independent contractors?

 A: Generally, independent contractors are not entitled to double time pay, as they are not considered employees under the FLSA.
-However, there are cases where workers classified as independent contractors are misclassified and should be considered employees, in which case they may be entitled to overtime and double time pay.
+That said, there are cases where workers classified as independent contractors are misclassified and should be considered employees, in which case they may be entitled to overtime and double time pay.

 Conclusion